Nattapat2871/endfield-sign/README.md

 ## 💻 How to get Credential (Endfield)

-Follow these steps to connect the assistant to your account:
+Follow these steps to connect the assistant to your account.
+You will need these credentials for **both** the GS and Python versions.

 ### Step 1: Log in to Portal
 * Log in to the [SKPort Endfield Portal](https://game.skport.com/endfield/sign-in) with your account.